A Model for Topological p-wave Superconducting Wires with Disorder and Interactions

 In fact, as we see in Fig. \ref{fig:CorrelationFunction2Panels}, the correlation functions fluctuate around the average value with different degrees of spread depending on $\sigma/t$ and $g/t$.
 At the critical points for a single wire (ie. $g/t = 0.0$) the correlation functions were found to fluctuate more strongly as in the topological phase.
-Compare this to $g/t = 5.0$ in panel (a) of Fig. \ref{fig:champagne_plots}, the correlation functions fluctuate strongly for $\sigma/t = 0.4$ at $g/t = 5.0$, albeit less pronounced to $g/t = 0.0$.
-Instead, at $g/t = 10.0$ in panel (b) we see for comparable disorder strengths that fluctuations remain constrained around the clean values of $\approx 0.12$. }
+Conversely, for $g/t = 5.0$ in panel (a) of Fig. \ref{fig:champagne_plots}, the correlation functions have less pronounced fluctuations for $\sigma/t = 0.4$.
+Finally, at $g/t = 10.0$ in panel (b) we see for comparable disorder strengths that fluctuations remain constrained around the clean value $\approx 0.12$.
 The exact spread depends on the specific disorder realisations.
-Therefore, the behaviour of the correlations nicely captures the competition between repulsive Coulomb interactions $g/t$ and symmetry-preserving disorder $\mathcal{D}_{\phi}$, and provides a first numerical signature of stability against at large interactions. {
+In summary, the behaviour of the correlations captures the competition between repulsive Coulomb interactions $g/t$ and symmetry-preserving disorder $\mathcal{D}_{\phi}$, and provides a first simple numerical signature of stability against disorder at large interactions.}